Tour Booking Guide

-Discuss with our Tour Managers at email@example.com and get support through 24/7 Live Chat, so that you choose the best package and have your itinerary planned perfectly.
+Discuss with our Tour Manager at email@example.com and get support through 24/7 Live Chat, so that you choose the best package and have your itinerary planned perfectly.

-After finalizing the package, our Tour Managers will send you the final itinerary along with the total costs in your email.
+After finalizing the package, our Tour Manager will send you the final itinerary along with the total cost in your email.
 The amount will be calculated based on the itinerary and minimum daily package set up by the Royal Government of Bhutan.